IgniteUI/indigo-design-docfx/en/components/chips.md

 ## Chip Content

-The Chip has rich support for prefix and suffix icons that can be used to convey additional meaning through the provided content states: **OnlyText**, Prefix, Prefix+Suffix, Suffix.
+The Chip has rich support for **prefix** and **suffix** icons that can be used to convey additional meaning through the provided containers.

 <img class="responsive-img" src="../images/chip_comfy.png" srcset="../images/chip_comfy@2x.png 2x" />
+`Text`

 <img class="responsive-img" src="../images/chip_prefix.png" srcset="../images/chip_prefix@2x.png 2x" />
+`Prefix`

 <img class="responsive-img" src="../images/chip_prefix_suffix.png" srcset="../images/chip_prefix_suffix@2x.png 2x" />
+`Prefix+Suffix`

 <img class="responsive-img" src="../images/chip_suffix.png" srcset="../images/chip_suffix@2x.png 2x" />
+`Suffix`

 ## Chip Styling

-The Chip comes with styling flexibility through the various overrides controlling the border and background colors, as well as the text and prefix, suffix, remove icon colors, where applicable.
+The Chip comes with styling flexibility through the various overrides controlling the border and background colors, as well as the text and prefix, suffix, selection and remove icon colors, where applicable.

 <img class="responsive-img" src="../images/chip_styling.png" srcset="../images/chip_styling@2x.png 2x" />

 ## Chips Area

 Use the Chips Area Component to organize a collection of Chips.
-The Chips Area is identical to the conatiner area used in Ignite UI for Angular, which is explained at length in the [Ignite UI for Angular Chip Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/chip.html) help topic.
+The Chips Area is identical to the container area used in Ignite UI for Angular, which is explained at length in the [Ignite UI for Angular Chip Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/chip.html) help topic.

 ### Chips Area Demo